-- All 4 of mine ate constantly for a few days, didn’t poop for a day or 2, then slept for a day lol. – Kendra R.
+- All four of mine ate constantly for a few days, didn’t poop for a day or two, then slept for a day. – Kendra R.

-- My lo will just nurse and sleep all day long!
-It happens about once a month or sometimes a little bit longer and usually lasts 1-2 days. – Kenz C.
+- My little one will just nurse and sleep all day long!
+It happens about once a month, or sometimes a little bit longer, and usually lasts 1-2 days. – Kenz C.

 What challenges did baby growth spurts bring in terms of sleeping, feeding, and family routines?
 What tips would you add to the ones we’ve discussed here?
 We’d love to know!
 Please share in the comments below.